Bloodhunter4rc/stratninja/README.md

 Your dryruns will be listed on https://strat.ninja/strats.php?tab=2 and in your personal profile on the page.

-To access the data all your dryruns, visit http://strat.ninja/post.php?token=YOURSECRETTOKEN. or http://strat.ninja/post.php?user=username (wont include private strat)
+To access the data of all your dryruns, visit http://strat.ninja/post.php?token=YOURSECRETTOKEN. or http://strat.ninja/post.php?user=username (wont include private strat)

 output looks like this: